-- (I) Covered parking (may be garages or carports, attached or freestanding) and include at least one covered space per Unit (1.5 points); - (II) 15 SEER HVAC (or greater) or for Rehabilitation (excluding Reconstruction) where such systems are not being replaced as part of the scope of work, a radiant barrier in the attic is provided, or in applicable regions of the state, an efficient evaporative cooling system (1.5 points); - (III) Thirty (30) year roof (0.5 point); - (IV) Greater than 30 percent stucco or masonry (includes stone, cultured stone, and brick but excludes cementitious and metal siding) on all building exteriors; the percentage calculation may exclude exterior glass entirely (2 points); - (V) Electric Vehicle Charging Station (0.5 points); and - (VI) An Impact Isolation Class ("IIC") rating of at least 55 and a Sound Transmission Class ("STC") rating of 60 or higher in all Units, as certified by the architect or engineer of record (3 points) - (VII) Green Building Features.
+- (I) Covered parking (may be garages or carports, attached or freestanding) and include at least one covered space per Unit (1.5 points); - (II) 15 SEER HVAC or for Rehabilitation (excluding Reconstruction) where such systems are not being replaced as part of the scope of work, a radiant barrier in the attic is provided, or in applicable regions of the state, an efficient evaporative cooling system (1.5 points); - (III) 16 SEER HVAC or for Rehabilitation (excluding Reconstruction) where such systems are not being replaced as part of the scope of work, a radiant barrier in the attic is provided, or in applicable regions of the state, an efficient evaporative cooling system (1.5 points); - (IV) Thirty (30) year roof (0.5 point); - (V) Greater than 30 percent stucco or masonry (includes stone, cultured stone, and brick but excludes cementitious and metal siding) on all building exteriors; the percentage calculation may exclude exterior glass entirely (2 points); - (VI) Electric Vehicle Charging Station (0.5 points); and - (VII) An Impact Isolation Class ("IIC") rating of at least 55 and a Sound Transmission Class ("STC") rating of 60 or higher in all Units, as certified by the architect or engineer of record (3 points) - (VIII) Green Building Features.
 Points under this item are intended to promote energy and water conservation, operational savings and sustainable building practices.
 Points may be selected from only one of three categories: Enterprise Green Communities, Leadership in Energy and Environmental Design (LEED), and ICC 700 National Green Building Standard.
 A Development may qualify for no more than four (4) points total under this subclause.
 If the Development involves scattered sites, there must be green building features incorporated into each site in order to qualify for these points.